Best (and worst) ways to spend your Qantas Frequent Flyer points

 "You can work out the value per point by finding the price you would otherwise pay," says Lauren McLeod, whose Aussie start-up Flightfox taps the knowledge of frequent flyer experts to crowdsource the best airfare and point redemption deals.

-"For example, a budget economy flight on Qantas from Sydney to Melbourne may cost $100 or 8,000 points," says McLeod.
-Using your points would mean a per-point value of 0.71¢.
+"For example, a budget economy Qantas flight from Sydney to Melbourne may cost $150 or 8,000 points," says McLeod.
+Using your points would mean a per-point value of 1.87¢.
 "And remember, you still pay some fees when redeeming points."

 "Personally, my favourite use of frequent flyer points is on round-the-world tickets with one of the alliances," McLeod says.

 "In the case of Qantas, that means One World.
-With the right work, you can craft an amazing five-continent journey for roughly the same number of points required for a return flight to London."
+With the right work, you can craft an amazing five-continent, multi-city flight for almost the same number of points required for a return flight to London."

 You should also consider the additional taxes and charges levied on frequent flyer reward seats, which can be so high that you're better off to keep your points and buy a ticket.